serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/MediumHalfWidthAttribute.md

 # MediumHalfWidthAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Marks form field with "col-md-6" css class, which makes it allocate half of form row on device widths &gt;= 992px (some desktops)
+Marks the form field with the "col-md-6" CSS class, which makes it allocate half of the form row on device widths &gt;= 992px (some desktops).

 ```csharp
 [AttributeUsage(AttributeTargets.All)]